Double logistic regression approach to biased positive-unlabeled data: Numerical experiments

 \section{Numerical experiments}

-In the experiments we compare the following methods: NAIVE, JOINT, TM, TM SIMPLE (described in Section~\ref{Sec:Algorithms}) and two most related methods EM \cite{bekker2019ecml} and LBE \cite{Gong2021} (described in Section \ref{related}).
+In the experiments we compare the following methods: NAIVE, JOINT, TM \footnote{Source code of the proposed method is available at GitHub: \url{https://github.com/teisseyrep/putm}}, TM SIMPLE (described in Section~\ref{Sec:Algorithms}) and two most related methods EM \cite{bekker2019ecml} and LBE \cite{Gong2021} (described in Section \ref{related}).
 We also consider ORACLE method which assumes the full knowledge of a class variable $Y$ and calculates maximum likelihood estimator for the logistic fit.
 The ORACLE method serves as a reference method and obviously it cannot be used in practise for PU data.
 To make a comparison fair, in TM, JOINT, EM and LBE we use the same stopping criterion, namely the convergence is reached when the relative change in the consecutive values of the objective function used in all methods to estimate $\tilde \beta$, is less than $10^{-6}$ or the number of iterations exceeds $1000$.
 Importantly, all methods are based on logistic model and thus the comparison between them is reliable.

 In each experiment, the data sets are randomly split into training set ($70\%$) and testing set ($30\%$).
 We repeat the experiments $100$ times and average the results.
 Two evaluation measures are considered: accuracy calculated on the testing set and approximation error defined as